smithashley/Covid-Employment-Recovery/README.md

 # Covid-19 Employment Recovery

-This project explores the effect Covid-19 has had on job growth for Virginians at different income levels with the use of Azure Blob Storage, Azure Databricks, Azure SQL Database, and Tableau.
+This project explores the effect Covid-19 has had on job growth for Virginians at different income levels with the use of Azure Data Factory, Azure Data Lake Storage, Azure Databricks, Azure Synapse Analytics, and Tableau.

 ![](https://github.com/smithashley/Covid-Employment-Recovery/blob/main/images/newazurediag.png)

 The dataset was provided by Opportunity Insights and it lists daily employment changes for each state. https://tracktherecovery.org/

-## Steps to load data to Azure Blob Storage
+## Steps to load data to Azure Data Lake Storage

 1. Log-in to Azure in the command line interface